Assessment of Potential Donors

 - Hepatic angiogram.
 This test identifies the blood vessels of the liver.
 The procedure is done in a hospital and is relatively invasive.
 For this test, you will change into a hospital gown and lay on a gurney.
 A dye is injected into an artery—some people feel pain or heat temporarily after the dye is released—and X-rays are taken to determine the mapping of your liver’s blood vessels.
 After this test, you are required to remain immobile for several hours.
 Because the test was done via an artery, the physician wants to be absolutely sure the wound is completely healed before you leave.

 - Computed tomography (CT) angiography.
 The test, commonly called a CT scan, is a sophisticated form of X-ray.
 In this case, a dye is injected into a vein, you lay flat on a table, and the table moves through a special machine shaped like a giant doughnut.
 The machine projects a thin x-ray beam through your body and measures the output.
 The dye helps give more contrast to the blood vessels making them easier to identify.
-A computer takes the information from the x-ray scan and, using sophisticated mathematics, generates a three-dimensional image of your liver and surrounding anatomy.
+A computer takes the information from the x-ray scan and generates a three-dimensional image of your liver and surrounding anatomy.

 The information from these tests is used by the surgeon to determine the anatomy of your liver and to decide which lobe is best for donation.